 This could also point to poor management.
 While it’s easy to blame employee disengagement on the employees themselves, disengagement usually points to a larger problem.
 While observing your team members and direct reports for disengagement, consider your own actions as well.
 Do you provide a safe space for employees to express their opinions, or is your leadership style part of the problem?

-📆 Learn how to choose the right meeting cadence for your 1:1 meetings.
+📆 Learn how to choose the right meeting cadence for your one-on-one meetings.

 Do you trust your team to complete their work to the best of their ability without your supervision and constant corrections?
 Do you provide clear instructions at the outset and grant your team the autonomy to complete their work in the way that works best for them, or do you hover and request frequent updates?
 Do you feel frustrated if an employee’s style of working is different from yours?
 Do you feel like your team wouldn’t get any work done without you?